Degree type(s): Bachelor's; Minor

 Location(s): Bismarck, ND

-Mathematics Degree Program Overview
+Mathematics Bachelor's Degree Program

-Four year degree: Bachelor of Arts (BA) or Bachelors of Science (BS)
+Four-year degree: Bachelor of Arts (BA) or Bachelors of Science (BS)

-The mission of the Mathematics Program is to promote academic excellence in a Benedictine environment by offering thorough, relevant courses and programs that prepare students to function as leaders in their communities and as professionals in their chosen careers.
+The mission of the Mathematics program is to promote academic excellence in a Benedictine environment by offering thorough, relevant courses and programs that prepare students to function as leaders in their communities and as professionals in their chosen careers.
 We provide service to all University of Mary students requiring mathematics for general education or for their major, and we provide a program for students who will teach mathematics or work in careers using mathematical skills.

 Mathematics Degree Program Highlights

-A typical Bachelor’s degree in Mathematics consists of 124 credit hours.
+A typical bachelor’s degree in Mathematics consists of 124 credit hours.
 Math majors take a wide range of mathematics courses, providing a strong background in the field.

 Math majors will be able to:

-- Exhibit analytical, critical thinking, and problem solving skills
+- Exhibit analytical, critical thinking, and problem-solving skills

 - Be able to interpret and analyze data using quantitative reasoning skills